USDD (USDD) Price Reaches $1.00 on Top Exchanges

-USDD (USDD) traded 0% higher against the dollar during the twenty-four hour period ending at 9:00 AM E.T. on July 1st.
-USDD has a market cap of $737.83 million and approximately $23.92 million worth of USDD was traded on exchanges in the last day.
-During the last week, USDD has traded 0.1% lower against the dollar.
-One USDD token can currently be purchased for approximately $1.00 or 0.00003268 BTC on popular exchanges.
+USDD (USDD) traded down 0.1% against the US dollar during the 1-day period ending at 15:00 PM E.T. on July 2nd.
+In the last seven days, USDD has traded 0% lower against the US dollar.
+USDD has a market cap of $737.57 million and $18.91 million worth of USDD was traded on exchanges in the last 24 hours.
+One USDD token can currently be bought for $1.00 or 0.00003269 BTC on popular cryptocurrency exchanges.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.